krnsk0/krnsk0.dev/src/data/blog/skyscraper_3.md

 </style>

-The first [two](/writing/skyscraper-puzzle-1) [posts](/writing/skyscraper-puzzle-2) in this series described and implemented for forms of inference applicable to solving the [Skyscrapers](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers) puzzle.
-The program written so far is capable of solving all _valid_, _publishable_ puzzles of arbitrary size, where _valid_ puzzles are those whose clues permit one and only one solution, and _publishable_ puzzles are those solvable without guess-and-check, the Skycraper enthusiast's name for what we call recursive backtracking.
+The first [two](/writing/skyscraper-puzzle-1) [posts](/writing/skyscraper-puzzle-2) in this series described and implemented four forms of inference applicable to solving the [Skyscrapers](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers) puzzle.
+The program built up so far is capable of solving all _valid_, _publishable_ puzzles of arbitrary size, where _valid_ puzzles are those whose clues permit one and only one solution, and _publishable_ puzzles are those solvable without guess-and-check, the Skycraper enthusiast's name for what we call recursive backtracking.

 In this post, we'll build in a recursive backtracking mechanism that will allow the program to solve all valid puzzles, full-stop.
-At the end of the last post, we applied our program to one such valid but unpublishable puzzle discovered programmatically by CodeWars user [Medved01](https://www.codewars.com/users/medved01) and were able to get the board to this point:
+At the end of the last post, we applied our program to one such valid but unpublishable puzzle discovered by CodeWars user [Medved01](https://www.codewars.com/users/medved01) and were able to get the board to this point:

 <table class="md_table large smalltext">
   <tbody>